SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 The message broker needs to be configured with the following configuration objects at a minimum to enable JMS to send and receive messages within the Spring Framework.

 * A Message VPN, or virtual message broker, to scope the integration on the message broker.
-Refer to section "Get Solace Messaging"
+Refer to the section "Get Solace Messaging"
-* Client connectivity configurations like usernames and profiles
+* Client connectivity configuration objects like usernames and profiles
 * Guaranteed messaging endpoints for receiving and sending messages
 * Appropriate JNDI mappings enabling JMS clients to connect to the message broker configuration